Costs and Benefits

 9) Contrary to popular belief, most accidents occur on main roads see p20 of the 2nd link on this page.
 Traffic calming typically encourages people to divert off safe low-congestion "residential" routes onto relatively unsafe congested main roads (most of which are themselves residential, of course).
 Furthermore, in my experience, there are far more vulnerable road users on main roads than local roads.
 Think about it from the driver's perspective: overall route mileage is likely to be similar, but following a main-road route you will meet far more other roads users of all types.
 The design of main roads may make the risk of a collision with a specific road user less likely, but this is probably outweighed by the much larger number of other road users encountered.

 Note: The official definition of a "main road" includes only Motorways and A-roads, which is clearly pretty absurd at least in a London context.
-Most B-roads must surely be considered as main roads, as would many unclassified roads.
+Most B-roads must surely be considered as main roads, as would many C roads and even some unclassified roads.
 There is nothing particularly scientific about these classifications; any sensible analysis that attempts to categorise the roads should be based on the number of vehicles per hour using the roads.

 As noted above, about 80% of KSIs occur on (official) main roads.
 Yet only about 62% of traffic flow is on these roads, and they make up only 12% of total road length in London .
 See: